Mehul2001/BlogApp/README.md

 # BlogApp
-Create a blog app using Sematic UI
+Create a blog app using Semantic UI